-The Priority location details and maps for the Area are included in Appendices B & C. These are available on the Council's website and a copy of the Winter Maintenance Plans for the Area will be available at the Committee.
+Route maps for the Area are included in Appendices B and C. These are available on the Council's website.

 4.6 Secondary routes vary from year to year to reflect school bus routes where either a bus or mini bus, with nine or more seats, provides a service.
 The Ross and Cromarty Winter Maintenance Plan reflects the current school bus routes according to policy.